The Window (How I Met Your Mother): Plot

 Lily heads to GNB, thinking Marshall is about to quit his job, but upon further inspection of the letter, she finds another thing that young Marshall was proud of: his ability to dunk a basketball.
 On the GNB basketball court, Marshall explains how sad he is to have never reached his dreams, but Lily insists that he has led a wonderful life.
 He attempts to dunk and injures himself.
 Lily offers to make it up to him and have sex in his office, but Marshall, unable to move, suggests instead they have sex right there on the court.

 Robin covertly sends Maggie back to her apartment while the three men bicker over who should get first crack at Maggie.
 They race to her apartment door, and they find she has reunited with her childhood neighbor Adam, "the guy next door".
 Future Ted briefly retells their long-standing romance, the second-greatest love story he's ever heard, and flashes forward to their married bliss.
 When Ted exits the apartment building, he tells Barney he's ready to find true love again.
 Barney then sleeps with the old woman in Maggie's building to complete his overalls challenge.

 Marshall returns to the bar to write a letter to himself 29 years further in the future.
 In the letter, he makes a small request for his future self to let him know if time travel exists.
 Lily returns to the booth with a free plate of hot wings, which she says someone "sent back" because they were too hot.
 Marshall finishes the letter, telling Future Marshall that so long as he is still with Lily he will be doing all right.
 As it turns out, an older version of Marshall is on the other side of the bar, who apologizes to Wendy the Waitress for sending the wings back, saying he "already had some wings earlier... much earlier".

 Critical response

-Donna Bowman of The A.V.
-Club rated the episode with a grade B+.
+The A.V.
+Club gave the episode B+ rating, with B reader rating.

-Brian Zoromski of IGN gave the episode 7.4 out of 10.
+IGN rated the episode 7.4 out of 10.

-Eric Hochberger of TV Fanatic said that the episode brought a few laughs regarding Marshall and Barney stories.
+As of June 2025, it is rated 110 out of 208 episodes of How I Met Your Mother on IMDb.